Summarize Content With:

 7. Continuation of Conversation

-After the relevant response the agent waits for the user’s next input to continue the conversations and it gets repeated every time the user uses conversational voice AI.
+After the relevant response the agent waits for the user’s next input to continue the conversation and it gets repeated every time the user uses conversational voice AI.

-Just so you know, AI’s work doesn’t just end after a single conversation it continues to learn from the interactions done with the user to improve its accuracy and detect the issues that might have been occurring.
+Just so you know, AI doesn’t stop learning after a single interaction, it continues to learn from the interactions done with the user to improve its accuracy and detect the issues that might have been occurring.

 Are AI Voice Agents The Future Of Call Centers?